 Here’s a quick guide to help you with planning your trip to Coeur d’Alene.

 The best airport for getting to Coeur d’Alene is the Spokane Airport (GEG), located in Spokane, Washington.
 It’s 20 miles from the border of Idaho and about a 40-minute drive from Coeur d’Alene.
-You can search for affordable flights through Skyscanner.

 You will need to rent a car to get around Coeur d’Alene and explore the areas around the city.
 You can find car rentals at the Spokane airport or in Coeur d’Alene.